 Corset Making For Beginners

 Fascinated by corsets?
 Always wanted to learn how to make a corset but found it daunting?
-After taking a break in 2017 we will be offering two beginning corset making intensive workshops in 2018.
+Registration is now open for Beginning Corset Making Winter Session 2019.

 Gerry Quinton, the Chicago Corsetière behind Morúa has years of corset making, fashion industry, and teaching experience.
 Her corsets renowned for her graceful cinched silhouettes, elegant detailing and remarkable fit.
 In 2014, she moved her business to Chicago after almost a decade of working in London.
 Since then Gerry has established and grown her practice and expanded into the world of lingerie.